Skip to main content Skip to main navigation Skip to search

 Category C personnel must:

-• keep away from horses and horse air-stalls;
+• keep away from horses and keep hands outside of the horse air-stalls.

-Note: If a biosecurity officer sees or suspects Category C personnel have been exposed to a horse, the inside of a horse air-stall, or BRM they may reclassify the person to Category A or B (as appropriate) and require them to undergo decontamination as per that category.
+Note: Category C personnel that have been exposed (or are suspected of being exposed) to a horse, the inside of a horse air-stall, or BRM, may be reclassified to Category A or B (as appropriate) and will be required to undergo decontamination as per that category.

 Where a department officer directs cargo on board to be treated or decontaminated, the person(s) responsible for the aircraft must comply with that direction.
 For cargo transiting to another Australian first point of entry, treatment may be completed at that arrival port, or when unloaded at the final Australian destination, if required.